 Tools for Academic Success

 Regardless of major, most college students will find themselves taking notes in class and ideally, referring to them later as they prepare for tests or draft a writing assignment.
 Despite what we now know about handwriting vs. typing, the idea of pen and paper may still feel outdated.
 The good news is that there are tools available that allow longhand notetaking with the benefits of digital storage and sharability.
-Take for example the Bamboo Spark, which is a smart notebook that allows users to capture notes with pen and paper—and with the Inkspace app—store them digitally so they can be accessed later for editing on your smartphone, tablet or laptop.
+Take for example the Bamboo Slate, which is a smart notebook that allows users to capture notes with pen and paper—and with the Inkspace app—store them digitally so they can be accessed later for editing on your smartphone, tablet or laptop.
 With a paid Inkspace account, students can save their handwritten notes as rich text, saving the time it would normally take to retype notes.
-Bamboo Spark makes collaborating and sharing simple, plus you can also easily search through past notes to review, add or edit.
-The Bamboo Spark app is compatible with most note-taking apps, so you can seamlessly access notes in Evernote or even save files to Dropbox.
+Bamboo Slate makes collaborating and sharing simple, plus you can also easily search through past notes to review, add or edit.
+The Inkspace app is compatible with most note-taking apps, so you can seamlessly access notes in Evernote or even save files to Dropbox.

-In a recent blog post, five students share how they use the Bamboo Spark, including blogger Sarah, who says: “This is a great feature when it comes time to writing an essay, because you can use your notes as an outline to get you started.”
+In a recent blog post, five students share how they use the Bamboo smartpads, including blogger Sarah, who says: “This is a great feature when it comes time to writing an essay, because you can use your notes as an outline to get you started.”

 As our modes of communication continue to evolve, handwriting may seem like a relic from the past, studies show it is a way to get ahead.